 Mark Rosman

-Mark previously served as Assistant Chief of the National Criminal Enforcement Section in the DOJ’s Antitrust Division, where he oversaw teams of trial attorneys and law enforcement agents who prosecuted numerous cartel cases and related violations.
+Mark previously served as Assistant Chief of the Washington Criminal Section in the DOJ’s Antitrust Division, where he oversaw teams of trial attorneys and law enforcement agents who prosecuted numerous cartel cases and related violations.
 He also served as Special Assistant to the Directors of Enforcement in the Antitrust Division’s Office of Operations, where he assisted Directors and Deputy Assistant Attorneys General in criminal matters and merger and civil non-merger cases.
 Mark also worked on many cases involving amnesty, recommended indictments, plea agreements, immunity, investigations, and case development.

 Mark is a prolific speaker and author on antitrust law topics, including cartel investigations and enforcement, as well as criminal and civil litigation and investigations.
 He has been repeatedly featured and recognized by legal and industry publications including Chambers USA, Global Competition Review and Law 360.